Skip to main content

 Specialist assessors

 Providers and employers believe that specialist assessors are more likely to understand whether an apprentice has prior learning in the subject area.
-Specialists are able to ask the right questions, understand the job role and tailor the content of the apprenticeship accordingly.
+These specialists are able to ask the right questions, understand the job role, and tailor the content of the apprenticeship accordingly.

 Correct and consistent approach

 Providers should use the same approach to assess prior learning for all learners on each apprenticeship standard.
-The assessment should focus on competencies and behaviours (not just qualifications and certifications) and be checked by the employer.
+Assessments should focus on competencies and behaviours (not just qualifications and certifications) and be checked by the employer.

 Effective and efficient skills scans